What Are Security Audits? – Types, Process & Checklist

 Penetration Testing

-Penetration testing is a process of simulating a real-world attack on an organization’s systems and networks to identify potential vulnerabilities and weaknesses.
-The objective of a penetration test is to identify potential security risks and to test the organization’s ability to detect and respond to an attack.
+Penetration testing simulates a real-world attack on an organization’s systems and networks to identify potential vulnerabilities and weaknesses.

 Risk Assessment